|

 In 1988, the International Conference of Symphony and Opera Musicians surveyed orchestral musicians and found from the 2,212 respondents that 76 percent had a significant medical problem that affected their ability to play.

-Listen to a podast interview about the usefulness of the Alexander Technique for Musicians
+Listen to podcast interviews about Musicians and the Alexander Technique

 Listen to an interview with Sir Colin Davis about his conducting, and about the role of the Alexander Technique